turingschool/lesson_plans/ruby_03-professional_rails_applications/building-a-vps.markdown

 needs, but this section provides a basic skeleton for running multiple web applications side-by-side using NGINX as a proxy.

+### Deploying Your Own Applications

+What we've set up is all well and good if we want to hand-write our applications on the server using un-configured vim or nano...but what about launching our own applications?

+There are a variety of sophisticated tools we could use for this ([Capistrano](http://capistranorb.com/) is especially popular), but for a simple deployment workflow, we can actually get pretty far with git.

+In this section, we'll walk through using git to clone our apps onto the server and pull subsequent updates.

 ## Addenda

 ### Restarting your Rails application